 By fulfilling the requirements of this program, you will gain an understanding of the key concepts in computer-aided engineering, troubleshooting, quality control and ethical system implementation.
 With your newly advanced skillset, you will be qualified to work independently as a liaison between manufacturing and engineering teams, or as the design and testing partner to an engineer.

 The future is bright for mechanical engineer technologists.
-According to the Bureau of Labor Statistics, the 2015 median annual pay was $53,910.
-In addition, as you see the positive outcomes of your work, you can pursue a rewarding career.
+You will be able to see the positive outcomes of your work in this rewarding career.

 Which Mechanical Engineering Program is Right for Me?